Sorry, you need to enable JavaScript to visit this website.

 Slovenia’s oldest castle, the medieval Bled Castle, is perched atop a 130-metre cliff on the north shore of Lake Bled.

-During winter, the town is surrounded by snow-capped mountains and during especially cold years the lake freezes over.
-The castle is home to some interesting museums that showcase the history of Lake Bled and a tower gallery features monthly exhibitions.
+During winter, the town is surrounded by snow-capped mountains and during especially cold years, the lake freezes over.
+The castle is home to some interesting museums that showcase the history of Lake Bled, and a tower gallery features monthly exhibitions.

 In the middle of the lake is an island, which houses the Pilgrimage Church of the Assumption of Maria.
 Access is usually by traditional row boats know as pletnas, but when the lake freezes over, you can make the pilgrimage on foot or ice skates.

-Climb the 99 steps to the top of the church and inquire about the The Legend of the Sunken Bell.
+Climb the 99 steps to the top of the church and inquire about the Legend of the Sunken Bell.
 Ice skating on Lake Bled is a real treat since it isn’t guaranteed to freeze over every year.

 However, there is a man-made ice rink that pops up along the lakeshore each winter, which guarantees you can still skate.
 Ice skate rentals are available at the nearby lakeside restaurant.